SchweppeLab/Corona/README.md

     SimRunner simRunner = new SimRunner();

-    _instAcq = simRunner.Acquisition;

-    _scans = null;

-    simRunner.Acquisition.AcquisitionStreamOpening += _instAcq_AcquisitionStreamOpening;
+    simRunner.AcquisitionStart += _instAcq_AcquisitionStreamOpening;
-    simRunner.Acquisition.AcquisitionStreamClosing += _instAcq_AcquisitionStreamClosing;
+    simRunner.AcquisitionEnd += _instAcq_AcquisitionStreamClosing;
     simRunner.MsScanArrived += _instMSScanContainer_MsScanArrived;

-    simRunner.Run(RawFile, waitFor: 5);

-`waitFor` corresponds to a Thread delay of `n` milliseconds.
-This is used because the `Run` method is `async`.
-Depending on the downstream application this can be tuned to replicate instrument performance (e.g., scan delays due to actual acquisition).
+    simRunner.Run(RawFile);

-Raw Files are read based on code from the `Monocle` project: https://github.com/gygilab/Monocle
+Raw Files are read based on the `Nova` project: https://github.com/SchweppeLab/Nova

+## Additional Tools

+### VirtualMS

+A virtual mass spectrometer application that uses MSim for real-time data broadcast.
+The VirtualMS accepts a sequence of data files (raw or mzML), and broadcasts them in real-time, or faster using the data stream speed toggles.
+Applications developed with `Helios` (https://github.com/SchweppeLab/Helios) can receive the data from the VirtualMS using an IAPI compatible interface.
+In this manner, the VirtualMS can be used in place of an instrument for application development.

+### Blazar

+A commandline implementation of a real-time raw file datastream, for demonstration of MSim use.

+## Additional Information

-Author: `Devin Schweppe`
+Authors: `Devin Schweppe` and `Michael Hoopmann`

-Copywrite: Authors & Schweppe Lab 2021
+Copywrite: Authors & Schweppe Lab 2021-2025